Sambruk/EgilSCIM/doc/USAGE.md

 The commands (`init`, `command` and `cleanup`) should signal whether they were successful or not with standard exit status (0 = success, non-zero = failure).

-Data should be written to standard output, as a JSON array of objects, in UTF-8 encoding.
+Data should be written to standard output, as a list of JSON objects (in one of the supported formats described above), in UTF-8 encoding.

 Error messages should be printed to standard error.